 You may request the PDF examples as a Word document to use as a template by emailing the Grant Resource Managment Team.

 Yes, the Activities feature within Kronos can be used for capturing individual’s time spent working on specific grants.
 Customized reports are available to meet your reporting needs.
-If your agency/department is interested in utilizing the Activities feature within Kronos, contact the Controller’s Office Payroll Division.
+If your department or agency is interested in utilizing the Activities feature within Kronos, contact the Controller’s Office Payroll Division.

 Yes.
 Refer to the following for guidelines regarding hiring and managing grant-funded employees: